gunn333/CODES/COA/notes.md

 > Single Document Organization
 > > operations are performed with implied accumulator register.
 > > uses one address field
+> > CPU performs the operation using a special register called the accumulator

 ADD X
 <br>